CrosswaveOmega/JSPyBridge_Async/docs/introduction.rst

 4: utilizing asyncio
 --------------------

-Every JavaScript operation is blocking by default.
+Every call to the Node.JS Process is blocking by default.
 While this isn't really a problem for small, synchronous scripts, it is a problem for asyncio applications, where these operations could block your entire asyncio event_loop.

-So this library provides asyncio compatible methods to compensate.

 ``require_a()`` is a coroutine version of ``require()``